edorsey1/Senior-Design/README.md

 Senior Design Project Team 21

 ### Repository Directory
 Arduino Test Code - All Arduino code.
-Most recent test code is Scale_Micro and Temp_Micro.
+Calibration code for the scale is titled: Scale_Calibration.
+Most recent test code and that used in the final demo is: Final_scale_demo for the scale and: Temp_Micro for the temperature sensor.

-Bluetooth - Final Code for Software with Hardware components such as bluetooth connection.
+Bluetooth - Android Studio project containing the final Code for our application, includidng a blutooth connection to our hardware components.

 MealDB - Code for database of recipes for use in app with categories, recipes, instructions etc.